ksclarke/jiiify-presentation/README.md

 ## webrepl

-A quick and dirty REPL for JPv3's IIIF Cookbook recipes.
+A quick and dirty, single-threaded REPL for JPv3's IIIF Cookbook recipes.

 ### How to Build